-10 great outdoor destinations-and their British twins
+10 great outdoor destinations – and their British twins

-10 great outdoor destinations-and their British twins
+10 great outdoor destinations – and their British twins

-1. Alpine view in the north of Wales
+1. Alpine views in North Wales

-Gail Johnson/Shutterstock Snowdonia is one of the best outdoor travel destinations in Great Britain
+Gail Johnson/ShutterstockSnowdonia is one of the best outdoor destinations in the UK

 Find holiday homes in Wales